andy31415/connectedhomeip/scripts/py_matter_idl/matter_idl/versioning/README.md

     FanControl.FanModeEnum: [new, alias=FanModeType]
     *.eventList: [hidden]

-    # The same as above, in non-fuzzy format
+    # The same as above, in a never-ambiguous format
+    OnOff: [new]
     BasicInformation.productAppearance/attribute: [new]
     BasicInformation.ProductAppearanceStruct/struct: [new]
     BasicInformation.ColorEnum/enum: [provisional]